comimag/Fringes-GUI/README.md

 is mainly to ensure that the GUI is not cluttered with information that is not intended at the current visibility level.
 The following criteria have been used for the assignment of the recommended visibility:
+- Beginner:\
-- Beginner: Features that should be visible for all users via the GUI.
+  Features that should be visible for all users via the GUI.
 This is the default visibility.
 The number of features with 'Beginner' visibility should be limited to all basic features so the GUI display is well-organized and easy to use.
+- Expert:\
-- Expert: Features that require a more in-depth knowledge of the system functionality.
+  Features that require a more in-depth knowledge of the system functionality.
 This is the preferred visibility level for all advanced features.
+- Guru:\
-- Guru: Advanced features that usually only people with a sound background in phase shifting can make good use of.
+  Advanced features that usually only people with a sound background in phase shifting can make good use of.
+- Experimental:\
-- Experimental: New features that have not been tested yet and the system might probably crash at some point.
+  New features that have not been tested yet and are likely to crash the system at some point.

 ### Function Buttons
 In the bottem left corner you will find buttons for the associated methods of the `Fringes` class.